Oldes/Rebol-WebDriver/README.md

 browser: open chrome://         ;; Initialize Chrome's WebDriver scheme (defaults to localhost:9222)

 write browser [                 ;; Sends multiple commands to be evaluated by the WebDriver scheme
-    Network.enable              ;; Enables network tracking, network events will be delivered to the client. http://www.rebol.com        ;; Opens a page in the browser (waits for Page.frameStoppedLoading event).
+    Network.enable              ;; Enable network tracking to capture network events. http://www.rebol.com        ;; Opens the specified webpage and waits for it to finish loading.
-    0:0:1                       ;; Waits 1 second while processing possible incomming events.
+    0:0:1                       ;; (Optional) Waits for 1 second to process potential incoming events.
-                                ;; The wait mentioned above is usually unnecessary!
-                                ;; But some pages modify their content dynamically.
+                                ;; This may help with dynamically updated pages.
-    DOM.getDocument [depth: -1] ;; Gets the root DOM node and the entire subtree (-1) ]
+    DOM.getDocument [depth: -1] ;; Retrieves the root DOM node along with the entire subtree (depth -1).
+]

-print pick browser 'DOM.getDocument ;; Prints resolved DOM
+print pick browser 'DOM.getDocument ;; Prints the resolved DOM structure

 close browser ;; Closes the session gracefully (similar to closing a page in the browser).
 ```
+It